Jenaldin/Delicious-Magic_VueJS_Dec24/README.md

 ### Setup Instructions
 1. Download or clone the repository.
-The application uses ‘concurrently’.
+As project has Concurrently installed on root, below are options for you to proceed after you have the code.

 <<***Option 1***>>

-2. Run `npm run magic` to install all dependencies and start the client and server.
+2. Run `npm run magic` to install all dependencies (root, server & client) and start the App.

 <<***Option 2***>>

-Run install and start separately with ‘concurrently’.
+Run install and start separately with Concurrently.

 2. Run `npm run install-all` to install all the necessary dependencies from `package.json` files for the project (root, server & client).
 3. Run `npm run start-all` to start both the frontend and backend simultaneously.

 <<***Option 3***>>

-Skip ‘concurrently’ altogether and do separate install and start/run for the /server and /client
+Skip Concurrently altogether and do separate install and start/run for the /server and /client

 2. Run `npm install` in /server for the backend and then in the /client for the frontend.
 3. Run separately `npm start` in /server for the backend and `npm run dev` in /client for the frontend.